Snowboarding baby steals hearts in China

-CHONGLI, CHINA 2021 (AFP) - At just 11 months old, Wang Yuji can't even walk, but she is already snowboarding and taking the slopes - and the Internet - by storm.
+CHONGLI (Hebei) • At just 11 months old, Wang Yuji cannot even walk, but she is already snowboarding and taking the slopes - and the Internet - by storm.

 The smallest of all the riders at a resort near Beijing, which is set to host the 2022 Winter Olympics in just a few months, Yuji is clipped into tiny boots by her parents and padded out with layers of protective clothing.